Alireza-Jahanbakhshi/LaTeX-Resume-Template/README.md

 Special thanks to:

-- Mina Parham for their valuable repositories [Visit Her GitHub](https://github.com/mina-parham) .
+- Mina Parham for their valuable repositories [Visit Her GitHub](https://github.com/mina-parham).
-- Alireza Aminidad for creating the EZ-Apply-GPA-Calculator, which served as a helpful reference for this project.
+- Alireza Aminidad for creating the EZ-Apply-GPA-Calculator, which was a helpful reference for this project.